Independent Celebrant and Secular Minister offering unique, meaningful funeral ceremonies, pastoral support and bereavement counselling

 Emma was awarded the National Celebrant Award for Influencing the Wider Professional of Funeral Celebrancy in 2018 and she is the representative for Independent Celebrants on the Funeral Celebrancy Council.
 In June 2019 the Council launched The Funeral Celebrant Accord with the aim of raising standards in funeral celebrancy, and promoting a conversation about what a good celebrant can offer to the bereaved.
 Emma is very proud to have played a part in the drafting of this document.

 Emma teaches and mentors celebrants and ministers.
 Before founding Ceremony Matters Emma founded the mentoring and supervision service for celebrants, Celebrant Support.
 In March 2020 Emma started and hosted The Funeral Celebrant’s Support Network providing personal and peer-to-peer support for hundreds of UK celebrants over the first months of the covid-19 pandemic.
 She is also the creator and facilitator of Time to Altar Grief, an ongoing secular altar for the community created from memorial art.
 Emma runs Death Cafes (and talks on how to run one), and death and grief positivity workshops for both adults and children.
 She has presented at many festivals and events including the National Trust’s Life.
 Death.
 Whatever., Belief and Beyond Belief at the Southbank Centre, ‘Reframing Grief’ for the Brighton Festival, also for the British Museum, Dulwich Picture Gallery, Royal Observatory Greenwich, National Maritime Museum, Sir John Soane’s Museum and for the Open University.
-In September 2019 she presented at the 14th International Conference on the Social Context of Death, Dying and Disposal at the University of Bath on the subject of Engagement and empowerment of the bereaved in the preparation and facilitation of a meaningful funeral ceremony and is currently working on her dissertation for an MSc in Psychology at Birkbeck College studying the effects of expectation and surprise upon perception of events.
+In September 2019 she presented at the 14th International Conference on the Social Context of Death, Dying and Disposal at the University of Bath on the subject of Engagement and empowerment of the bereaved in the preparation and facilitation of a meaningful funeral ceremony.
+In 2022 Emma completed her MSc in Psychology at Birkbeck College studying the effects of expectation and surprise upon perception of events.

 “I’m here to share all my knowledge, skills and experience with you to help get you to where you want to be.”